pgtipping/Synthalyst/memory-bank/activeContext.md

 # Active Context

-## Current Focus (March 16, 2025)
+## Current Focus (March 17, 2025)

 The current focus is on optimizing the application's backend services, particularly email handling, feedback processing, and admin monitoring capabilities.
-We're enhancing the admin dashboard with robust monitoring features and fixing critical errors in the Redis monitoring functionality, user role management, and newsletter subscription system.
+We're enhancing the admin dashboard with robust monitoring features and fixing critical errors in the API endpoints, Redis monitoring functionality, user role management, and newsletter subscription system.
 These optimizations aim to improve performance, reliability, and maintainability of the platform.

 ### Recent Changes

+1. **Admin Dashboard API Fixes** (March 17, 2025):

+   - Fixed API endpoints in the admin dashboard that were causing 500 Internal Server Error
+   - Replaced raw SQL queries with standard Prisma query methods in contact-submissions API endpoint
+   - Fixed the update-status API endpoint for contact submissions to use standard Prisma methods
+   - Fixed the newsletter replies API endpoint to properly handle data transformation
+   - Ensured all admin API endpoints are using proper error handling and type safety
+   - Verified that all admin dashboard functionality is working correctly with no console errors
+   - Successfully built the application with all the fixes in place
+   - Ensured the communications page properly displays contact submissions, newsletter replies, and inbound emails

-1. **Email Service Optimization**:
+2. **Email Service Optimization**:

    - Created a unified email service in `nextjs-app/src/lib/email.ts`
    - Implemented a standardized approach for all email sending functionality